By Mike Loughrin, CEO for Transformance Advisors

 - Rationing and shortage gaming

 While these four causes are still important factors, the remainder of this article will explore the four main issues that impact today’s efforts to create sustainable lean organizations:

 Long Cycle Times

-The globalization of supply chains has not allowed many organizations to improve overall cycle times.
-A lean improvement initiative by a manufacturer might have cut internal cycle times by 50 to 90%.
-Unfortunately, the same manufacturer could have also switched to suppliers in low cost regions, increasing the purchasing cycle time by 1,000%.
+The globalization of supply chains has not allowed many organizations to reduce overall cycle times.
+A lean improvement initiative by a manufacturer might cut internal cycle times by 50 to 90%.
+Unfortunately, the same manufacturer could have switched to suppliers in low cost regions, increasing the purchasing cycle time by 1,000%.

 Let’s look at one example of the impact of long cycle times.